Rest Isn’t Lazy: The Science of Downshifting

 Weighted Body Wrap

-Shop the Body Wrap →Used intentionally, weighted tools can support downshifting by reducing restlessness, supporting emotional regulation, and helping the body settle before sleep or rest.
-They don't force calm — they invite it.
+Used intentionally, weighted tools can support downshifting by reducing restlessness, supporting emotional regulation, and helping the body settle before sleep or rest.
+They don't force calm.
+They invite it.

 Rest looks different than we were taught